-Whether you’re looking to get fitter, breathe better or save some money, quitting smoking is a life-changing decision with numerous benefits, especially for your health.
+Whether you’re looking to get fitter, breathe better or save some money, trying to quit smoking is a life-changing decision with numerous benefits, especially for your health.
 This may include preventing coronary heart disease and stroke.
 Quitting smoking early enough also helps prevent cancers of the lung and upper airways, as well as, chronic obstructive pulmonary disease (COPD).

 It isn’t easy and it isn’t fun, but once you’re motivated to stop smoking, the positives outweigh the negatives.
 Public Health England offer some advice on what works including local stop smoking services, nicotine replacement therapies and stop smoking medicines prescribed by a GP.

 It is always useful to make a list of reasons why you need to stub out that cigarette.